Pitching Your Products and Services

 If you manage a small business, a website with strong, optimized content and a modern look-and-feel can level the playing field against much larger competition.
 If you run a larger organization, on the other hand, great content marketing can help level smaller competitors online.

 So if you're anything less than confident when you send prospective customers a link to your website — or, if you second-guess your advertisements when you see them online, in a magazine, or hear them on the radio — then it's time for a change.

 If you're not happy with how your business is being positioned or advertised, why wait?

-The catchphrase if you can't explain it simply, you don't understand it well enough, has been recycled forever in marketing contexts… but for good reason.
-Too many business websites are littered with typos and poor punctuation, half-baked value propositions, excessive buzzwords, and — especially in B2B circles — a*fluffiness* that reveals everything you need to know about the writer’s understanding of the product or service being presented.
+The catchphrase if you can't explain it simply, you don't understand it well enough has been recycled forever in marketing contexts – for good reason.
+Too many business websites are littered with typos and poor punctuation, half-baked value propositions, excessive buzzwords, and, in B2B circles, a*fluffiness* that reveals a lot about the writer’s understanding of the product or service being advertised.

 Copywriting for businesses is all about striking the right balance between simplicity and specificity and convention and creativity.

-It's about emphatically promoting the advantages your brand, product, or service offers without pretension or cockiness.
-It's about explaining features, capabilities, specialties and other qualities with the enthusiasm of a English Lit major and the competency of Technical Writer.
+It's about strongly promoting the advantages your brand, product, or service offers without pretension or cockiness.
+It's about explaining features, capabilities and specialties with the enthusiasm of a English Lit major and the competency of Technical Writer.